The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Plunge bras are perfect for low-cut tops, offering support without playing peek-a-boo with your outfit.
 Plunge bras are designed to create a flattering V shape, enhancing your cleavage – a definite plus!

 Their angled cups & lower center front allow them to remain invisible under low-cut dresses and tops and as the wire sit low in the front, they are a comfortable choice for those who find higher wires bothersome or irritating.
-With a variety of plunge bra types available, they accommodate a wide range of body shapes.

 The Adhesive Bra